is-project-4th-year/build-your-portfolio-github-workflow-essentials-NgenoMark/Assignment.md

 Write about **4 things** you expected to learn during the Git crash course (yes, we all came in with some big hopes 😅).
 For each one, mention:

+**1**
+Based on the tutorials we had done in class i thought everything would be easy.

 What you thought it would be like **(Expectation 👀)**